Icon for Hire: Touring

 Icon for Hire supported Red on their "Kill the Machine" tour in October 2011.
 They also participated in that year's Christmas Rock Night festival in Ennepetal, near Düsseldorf, Germany, along with Red and Skillet.
 The band toured with Jamie's Elsewhere and These Hearts in early 2012, and toured with Emery's "Emery and Friends Tour" with I Am Empire and Sent By Ravens in March 2012.
 They have announced a May 2012 tour with P.O.D, Red, and Love and Death.

 Icon for Hire toured on LiveNation's "Ones to Watch" tour in 2013 along the side of Redlight King.
 Later that year, the band kicked off the "Evening With Icon for Hire" tour.
 The shows featured music, fashion, a pre-concert acoustic set, and an intimate Q&A with the group.

 Icon For Hire appeared on all dates of Van's Warped Tour 2014 and the 2015 tour.

 In October – November 2016 they were on You Can't Kill Us tour with Stitched Up Heart.

 From February to May 2018 the band was on a worldwide Turn Your Pain into Art tour with Riot Child as opening act in Europe.

 In October – November 2019 the band went on a US tour with Veridia and Amy Guess.

 From February to March 2020 was on the "Icon Army Tour" in Europe, starting in Moscow, Russia, on February 20 and planned to end in Milan with Italian band Halflives as opening act.
 Due to the spread of COVID-19 in Europe and the announcement of COVID-19 lockdowns in Italy on 9 March 2020, Icon for Hire was forced to cancel their last shows in Zurich, Switzerland (due to happen on March 12, 2020) and Milan (March 13, 2020) and to return to the United States of America.

 On April 27, 2022, Icon For Hire announced their headlining "Ready for Combat" tour from June - July 2022 with Sumo Cyco and Awake At Last.

 On September 2, 2022, Finnish band The Rasmus announced their "Live and Never Die '22" tour in 21 cities across Europe, citing Icon for Hire as their opening act throughout the tour.
 This would be the first time Icon for Hire returns to Europe after the COVID-19 pandemic.
-On October 20th, only ten days into the tour, Icon for Hire announced they would be cancelling all remaining shows citing "growing economic concerns in Europe" and "airline misplacement of music gear", resulting in an unexpected and unplanned increase in costs.
+On October 20, only ten days into the tour, Icon for Hire announced they would be cancelling all remaining shows citing "growing economic concerns in Europe" and "airline misplacement of music gear", resulting in an unexpected and unplanned increase in costs.

+Their most recent North American tour, "The Emo Dreams Tour", was announced on 27 July 2023 via a cinematic teaser on their social media accounts.
+With Icon for Hire headlining the tour, they also had support from the bands Conquer Divide, The Funeral Portrait, and Concrete Castles in select locations.
+The tour ran from September to October 2023.